 How Long Does Hearing Loss Last After Shooting a Gun?

-When a gun is fired, it produces a sudden and incredibly loud noise that can surpass safe hearing levels, resulting in temporary or even permanent hearing loss.
-And those who experience this hearing loss know that the only thing that matters in that moment is how long does hearing loss last after shooting a gun?
+When a gun is fired, it produces a sudden and incredibly loud noise that can surpass safe hearing levels.
+This results in hearing loss.

 What Is Shooter's Ear and What Causes It